Skip to main content

 Bilateral climate agreements

-At COP30, Federal Councillor Albert Rösti will sign a climate agreement with Zambia, Mongolia and Brazil.
+At COP30, Federal Councillor Albert Rösti signed climate agreements with Zambia and Mongolia.
 Switzerland can count the carbon emissions saved in these countries towards its climate target.
 It has previously concluded agreements with 14 other countries for this purpose.
 Offsetting abroad will contribute to achieving the Paris Climate Agreement targets.

 Bilateral agreements on emission reductions and carbon storage abroad (website of the Federal Office for the Environment FOEN)